- Linda Arndt, on Nutrition and Enzymes

 In the middle of August, I saw a local TV commercial about NZYMES® and wished I had only seen it sooner.
 I was thinking to myself “maybe this could have helped Blizzard.”
 Anyway, I saw the ad again, three more times, throughout the week and decided to call and order anyway.
 It certainly couldn’t hurt, and it was less expensive than a visit to the vet or the numerous skin conditioners and shampoos we tried.

-The people at NZYMES.COM felt that Blizzard’s problem was due to poor immune system health and micro-flora imbalance of the GI Tract.
-They suggested to order only 2 parts of the NZYMES® Healthy-Skin Kit initially to test if the cleansing process would take place.
+The people at NZYMES.COM felt that Blizzard’s problem was a combination of poor immune system health and yeast-overgrowth imbalance of the GI Tract (candidiasis).
+They suggested to start with only 2 parts of the NZYMES® Healthy-Skin Kit initially to test if the cleansing process would take place.
 This was done to help support optimal micro-flora growth both internally and topically.
-They also made some diet suggestions that we switch to better foods which avoids the starchy carbohydrates and do the same for her treats as well.
+They also made some diet suggestions that we switch to better foods which avoids the starchy carbohydrates, and do the same for her treats as well.

 Well, for the first two weeks, I started Blizzard off with a more than the initial recommended DOUBLE DOSING and gave Blizzard five (5) NZYMES® Antioxidant Treats instead of the 4 per day, plus 4 drops of Ox-E-Drops twice a day.
 Within a week Blizzards biting and chewing was reduced.
 Even the itching had calmed down and the redness of her skin was subsiding.
 After the second week, she was on just two (2) treats per day, plus Ox-E-Drops and a new diet